stablecaps/ice-cat-wrangler/README.md

 * 03_cat_wrangler_backend: Creates DynamoDb Table.
 * 04_create_lambda_permissions: Creates IAM lambda role and permissions for cat-wrangler.

-Note SSM variables are exported at various stages so that `api-client` and `serverless` can grab variables such as ARNS, env-vars, etc created during TF deploys.
+Note SSM variables are exported at various stages so that `api_client` and `serverless` can grab variables such as ARNS, env-vars, etc created during TF deploys.

 5. Setting up TF remote backend
 On first run comment out the S3 backend section.
 This will generate a local .tfstate file.
 Do this by editing `entrypoints/00_setup_terraform_remote_s3_backend_dev/provider.tf`: